mattpe/wbma/docs/w2-login.md

      console.log('login isLoggedIn', isLoggedIn);
      const logIn = () => {
        // TODO: set isLoggedIn to true;
-       // TODO: if isLoggedIn is true navigate to Home (this if statement is to make sure isLoggedIn has changed, will be removed later)
+       // TODO: if isLoggedIn is true navigate to Tabs (this if statement is to make sure isLoggedIn has changed, will be removed later)
      };
      return (
    ...